Chetan Baboor

-He stopped playing pro tour in 2001 (at the age of 27) in order to pursue an MBA from Thunderbird university and has been working in Business/Management consulting since.
+He stopped playing pro tour in 2001 (at the age of 27) in order to pursue an MBA from Thunderbird University and has been working in Business/Management consulting since.
 He had a career best world ranking of 68 in 1999 and played his last big event (World Championships) in 2004.

-He currently resides in Bangalore/New York, NY and is currently a presenter for the Asian Games, presenting for the TV channel Ten Sports.
-He is currently working at Axtria Inc. as an Associate Principal.
+He currently resides in Bangalore and New York City, and is currently a presenter for the Asian Games, presenting for the TV channel Ten Sports.
+He is currently working at Axtria Inc. as a principal.